Advance Your Career

 - What advice can you give other active duty service members considering the Flex MBA program?

 - You do not have to leave your job or wait until something, like your tour, to end to start school.
 William & Mary worked with me on many occasions to help me complete the classes if my job schedule conflicted.
-The Flex MBA program is for working professionals so they should take advantage of that.
+The Part-Time MBA program is for working professionals so they should take advantage of that.